The five British golfers who have topped the world golf rankings

 Lee Westwood (22 weeks)

-After eight and a half years without a world No 1 from the UK, mainly due to the exploits of Tiger Woods, the drought was finally ended by Lee Westwood in October 2010.
+After eight-and-a-half years without a world No 1 from the UK, mainly due to the exploits of Tiger Woods, the drought was finally ended by Lee Westwood in October 2010.

 Although a major title eluded him, the Englishman's consistency saw him ranked in the world's top four throughout the year, and his runner-up finish at the WGC-HSBC Champions ended the record 281-week run of Woods at the summit.